One-man shop providing M&A advisory and other consulting services to lower middle-market companies.

-In an effort to simply the approach and messaging, our team developed a landing page and ad campaigns in a very targeted application.
+In an effort to simplify the approach and messaging, our team developed a landing page and curated ad campaigns in a very targeted application.
 Impressions and clicks produced above industry average results, but still conversion rates were low.
-Looking at the availible data, it seemed that prospects would visit the landing page as required by the ads, but would quickly find the advisors corporate webpage which had much different messaging and was positioned in a different way.
+Looking at the available data, it seemed that prospects would visit the landing page as required by the ads, but would quickly find the advisors corporate webpage which had much different messaging and was positioned in a different way.

 In closing we want to stress a few key points: